Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Systems (Introduction To CyberSecurity CS50).md

 - A threat to ports is a **PORT SCANNING** in which all the ports are scanned on a server between 0-65,000 to discover which ports are open to communication

 - Firewalls are used to keep unintended internet traffic at bay.
-- One of the ways the firewall blocks traffic i
+- One of the ways the firewall blocks traffic is based on IP Addresses.
+- Another way is Deep Packet Inspection